-AMRUTHA ORTHOPEDIC SPINE & JOINT REPLACEMENT CLINIC Give us a call today at 961117865 to schedule a consultation, or register online. @ Amrutha Orthopaedic centre we treat patients from Basaveshwar Nagar, vijaya nagar, rajaji nagar, mahalaxmi layout, Nagarbhavi, Malleshwaram, yeshwanthpur, peeny etc, Bengaluru
+AMRUTHA ORTHOPAEDIC SPINE & JOINT REPLACEMENT CLINIC Give us a call today at 961117865 to schedule a consultation, or register online. @ Amrutha Orthopedic centre we treat patients from Basaveshwar Nagar, vijaya nagar, rajaji nagar, mahalakshmi layout, Nagarbhavi, Malleshwaram, yeshwanthpur, peeny etc, Bengaluru

 Amrutha Orthopedic & Spine Clinic Vijayanagar Bangalore is the best Spine hospital for treatment of disc bulge & sciatica by senior spine surgeon Dr Venu Madhav